Atelectasis: Classification

-Obstructive (absorptive/resorptive) atelectasis
+Resorptive atelectasis

-This type is defined by blockage of the airway with air trapping and subsequent absorption of air distal to the obstruction.
+Resorptive or obstructive atelectasis is defined by blockage of the airway with air trapping and subsequent absorption of air distal to the obstruction.
 The resulting absorption of air distal to the obstruction results in collapse of the alveoli.
 It is most commonly due to intrathoracic tumors, aspiration of a foreign body, or mucus plugs.
 Children are notably more susceptible to atelectasis due to poorly developed collateral airways, which protect against alveolar collapse by maintaining inflation.
 The Earth's atmosphere is mainly composed of 78% nitrogen and 21% oxygen (+ 1% argon and traces of other gases).
 Since oxygen is exchanged at the alveoli-capillary membrane, nitrogen is a major component for the alveoli's state of inflation.
 If a large volume of nitrogen in the lungs is replaced with oxygen, the oxygen may subsequently be absorbed into the blood, reducing the volume of the alveoli, resulting in a form of alveolar collapse known as absorption atelectasis.